manuelbieh/geolib/README.md

 Takes an object or array of coordinates and calculates the center of it.

-Returns an object: `{"latitude": centerLat, "longitude": centerLng, "distance": diagonalDistance}`
+Returns an object: `{"latitude": centerLat, "longitude": centerLng}`

 <h4>Examples</h4>